awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/specify-input-settings.md

    You can include up to 150 inputs in your job\.
 **Tip**
 You can also transcode only portions of your inputs\.
-For more information, see [Input Clipping](input-clipping-stitching.md)\.
+For more information, see [Assembling Multiple Inputs and Input Clips](assembling-multiple-inputs-and-input-clips.md)\.